 $ This option allows you to withdraw additional amounts from the investment.
 Note: Withdrawals are currently in beta.

-See how much daily interest/earnings you might receive on your investment over a fixed number of days, months and years.
-You may find this useful for day trading or trading bitcoin or other cryptocurrencies.
+See how much daily compound interest or return you might receive on your investment over a fixed number of days, months and years.
+This is useful for calculating savings account interest, investment returns, or day trading gains.

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.